2018's Education Upheaval Doesn't Translate to Superintendent Elections

 It has been a year of unrest over education policy and funding.
 Teachers launched several statewide strikes, some lasting weeks, and inspired walkouts and protests in many other states.

 Still, most states voting for state superintendent stuck to their partisan leanings on Election Day.
-But a high-stakes race in California remains close.

-In three Republican-leaning states, Democratic superintendent candidates made surprisingly strong showings, but ultimately fell short.
+In two Republican-leaning states, Democratic superintendent candidates made surprisingly strong showings, but ultimately fell short.
 Incumbent Republican Sherri Ybarra defeated Democrat Cindy Wilson in Idaho by 52 percent to 48 percent, a significantly closer contest than in the open-seat gubernatorial race.

 And in Georgia, Richard Woods, the incumbent Republican, defeated Democrat Otha Thornton, an Iraq War veteran who has served as president of the National PTA, by 53 percent to 47 percent.
 Thornton, who had the backing of the Georgia Federation of Teachers, would have been the first African-American in that post.